code-423n4/2023-08-arbitrum-findings/data/pxng0lin-Q.md

 ```

 ## Recommendations
-implement a check for max size and cohort member zero addresses upon initialiasation
+Implement a check for max size and cohort member zero addresses upon initialiasation.
+If the cohort max size isn't required, this can be changed to a pure function saving further gas in the process.

 ```
 function cohortMaxZ(address[] memory _firstC, address[] memory _secondC) internal view returns(bool) {
         bool pass = true;